kevinolega/callcentertrainingtips/_posts/2012-10-23-how-to-have-super-powers.md

 Consider what I said and use superpowers instead of curses.

 Did what I just said made sense?
-Talk to me in the comments below.
+Talk to me.

+Do you want more of these kinds of posts?
+Please let me know by sending me a message.
+I'll do my best to answer when I'm online.

+This is not a sponsored post so if you read until the end, show your love and support.
+[Buy our books](http://callcentertrainingtips.com/promos/).
+[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
+Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
+When you're done, share this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.